yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     1627992256752809
     ```

-1. Using the same database, alter your table by adding a column.
+1. Using the same database, alter your table by adding a column:

     ```sql
     alter table employees add column v2 int;